 A considerable amount of research emphasizes the importance of immigrant entrepreneurs for driving economic growth in Canada.
-Immigrants are more likely to pursue entrepreneurship than are Canadian-born individuals.330,331,332,333,334 Recent research also shows that immigrant owned SMEs are 30% more likely to be considered high growth335 In Ontario, 34.7% of all start-ups are created by first-generation immigrants.336 Discrimination and blocked mobility in the labor market tend to influence immigrants' decisions to start their own business.337 In 2018, 33% of immigrants claimed that they had begun selfemployment due to a lack of suitably paying jobs, as compared to 20% of Canadian-born entrepreneurs.338 While many immigrant entrepreneurs engage in entrepreneurship out of necessity339 due to exclusion from traditional job markets, many immigrants also choose entrepreneurship.340 However, recent literature has noted that many newcomers choose entrepreneurship because they view it as a desirable and flexible career path.341 Immigrants who enter self-employment often choose to remain self-employed even if offered a job with comparable income.342 Highly skilled immigrants, in particular, use

-Immigrant entrepreneurs are diverse.
-Cultural restrictions and family obligations may exclude women from traditional jobs; self-employment can offer empowerment and economic success. their education, experience, and transnational ties to start firms in professional services, creativity, and technology sectors, often voluntarily leaving jobs as a result of new venture opportunities.343 Additionally, immigrants may also be more likely to place a high emphasis on research and development, and pursue ventures based on radical innovation.344 While there is growing research on immigrant entrepreneurs, there is less specifically focused on the experience of women immigrant entrepreneurs.
+Immigrants are more likely to pursue entrepreneurship than are Canadian-born individuals.
+330, 331, 332, 333, 334 Recent research also shows that immigrant owned SMEs are 30% more likely to be considered high growth In Ontario, 34.7% of all start-ups are created by first-generation immigrants.336 Discrimination and blocked mobility in the labor market tend to influence immigrants' decisions to start their own business.337 In 2018, 33% of immigrants claimed that they had begun selfemployment due to a lack of suitably paying jobs, as compared to 20% of Canadian-born entrepreneurs.338 While many immigrant entrepreneurs engage in entrepreneurship out of necessity due to exclusion from traditional job markets, many immigrants also choose entrepreneurship.340 However, recent literature has noted that many newcomers choose entrepreneurship because they view it as a desirable and flexible career path.341 Immigrants who enter self-employment often choose to remain self-employed even if offered a job with comparable income.
+Highly skilled immigrants, in particular, use their education, experience, and transnational ties to start firms in professional services, creativity, and technology sectors, often voluntarily leaving jobs as a result of new venture opportunities.
+Additionally, immigrants may also be more likely to place a high emphasis on research and development, and pursue ventures based on radical innovation.
+While there is growing research on immigrant entrepreneurs, there is less specifically focused on the experience of women immigrant entrepreneurs.